binpash/benchmarks/INSTRUCTIONS.md

 3. Additional scripts are available in the [`infrastructure/`](https://github.com/binpash/benchmarks/tree/main/infrastructure) directory of the repository.

-> AEC REviewers: From this point on, scripts use the Brown links, as Zenodo is significantly slower.
+> AEC Reviewers: From this point on, scripts use the Brown links, as Zenodo is significantly slower.

 # Artifact Functional (20 minutes, optionally 3 hours)